-- 12. Make up (MU) 26-in. slick drilling assembly.
+- 12. Make up (MU) 26-in. drilling assembly with mud motor.
 Run jars in all assemblies.
-Run into hole (RIH) and drill 26-in. hole with gel-based mud (see Mud Program) to ±1050 ft.
+Run into hole (RIH) and drill 26-in. hole with gel-based mud (see Mud Program, Appendix B) to ±1050 ft.
 Collect, wash, and bag three sets of rock cuttings every 10 ft. if circulation permits.
 Take directional surveys every 90 ft and keep well deviation within 2° total deviation and dog leg to less than 2°/100 ft over the 26-in. hole interval.
-Final casing point will be determined by well sites geologist.
-If significant lost circulation occurs, cure with lost circulation material (LCM).
-Continuously monitor well for flow and gases. - 13.
+Final casing point will be determined by well-site geologist.
+If significant lost circulation occurs, cure with lost-circulation material (LCM). - 13.
 Upon drilling to depth of the ground water (usually at sea level), a representative sample of the ground water will be taken and analyzed.
-At ±620 ft (sea level) rig up and pump clean water sample for DLNR.
+At ±610 ft (sea level) rig up and pump clean water sample for DLNR.
 Notify DLNR 24-hours prior to sampling.
-Run a submersible pump on drill pip, strapping electric line to drill pipe.
+Run a submersible pump on drill pipe, strapping electric line to drill pipe.
 Collect a representative water sample of ground water. - 14.
-Continue drilling 26in. hole with gel-based mud to ± 1050 ft.
-Collect, was, and bag three sets of rock cuttings every 10 ft if circulation permits.
-Take directional surveys every 90 ft and keep well deviations within 2° total deviation and dog leg to less than 2°/100 ft over the 26-in. hole interval.
-Final casing point will be determined by well site geologist.
-If significant lost circulation occurs, cure with lost circulation material (LCM), otherwise mud up; do not expect to fully heal lost circulation.
+Continue drilling 26-in. hole with gel-based mud to ±1050 ft.
+Collect, wash, and bag three sets of rock cuttings every 10 ft. if circulation permits.
+Take directional surveys every 90 ft and keep well deviations within 2° total deviation and dog leg to less than

-15. At 26-in. hole casing point (total depth, TD), make up reaming assembly.
+- 2°/100 ft over the 26-in. hole interval.
+Final casing point will be determined by well-site geologist.
+If significant lost circulation occurs, cure with lost-circulation material (LCM), otherwise mud up; do not expect to fully heal lost circulation. - 15.
+At the total depth (TD) for the 26-in. hole (that is, the 22-in. casing point), make up reaming assembly.
 Ream hole to TD and condition mud and hole for casing.
 Circulate hole clean and wipe the hole.
 Circulate the hole clean and POH for casing.